-A limited area of southeastern Iowa was glaciated during the Illinois Episode, around 300,000-130,000 years ago (Hallberg, 1980b).
-The eastern half of the Lowell Quadrangle was glaciated during this time.
+A limited area of southeastern Iowa was glaciated during the Illinois Episode, between 190,000-130,000 years ago (Curry et al., 2011).
+The Sperry Quadrangle was glaciated during this time.
 The Illinoian till was deposited by the advancing Lake Michigan Lobe which moved across western Illinois into Iowa from the northeast (Leverett, 1899; Wickham, 1980).
 The Lake Michigan Lobe incorporated Paleozoic bedrock materials from the Lake Michigan Basin which are distinguished by both the clay mineralogy of the matrix as well as the pebbles and clasts (Lineback, 1980; Wickham, 1980).
 Coal fragments were commonly identified in core; this is unique to Illinoian age glacial till in Iowa.
 Hallberg (1980b) defined the formal stratigraphic nomenclature in Iowa.
-The only Illinoian Episode till present in Iowa is the Glasford Formation Kellerville Till Member (Willman and Frye, 1970).
+The only Illinos Episode till present in Iowa is the Glasford Formation Kellerville Member (Willman and Frye, 1970).
 Following the Illinoian glaciation, this area underwent landscape development and erosion until the Wisconsin Episode loess began to be deposited.
-The Illinoian and Pre-Illinoian till are only exposed in drainages and relatively steep sideslopes.
+Illinoian till is only exposed in drainages and relatively steep sideslopes.

 In eastern Iowa, the highly eroded and dissected Illinoian and Pre-Illinoian upland and older terraces are mantled by two Wisconsin loesses.
 The older Pisgah Formation is thin and includes loess and related slope sediments that have been altered by colluvial hillslope processes.
 The unit is characterized by the presence of a weakly developed soil recognized as the Farmdale Geosol.
 It is not uncommon to see the Farmdale developed throughout the Pisgah Formation and into the underlying older Sangamon Paleosol.
 The Pisgah loess was most likely deposited on the eastern Iowa landscape from 30,000 to 24,000 years ago (Bettis, 1989) and is typically buried by Peoria Formation loess.
 The Peoria Formation loess accumulated on stable landsurfaces in eastern Iowa from 25,000 to 21,000 years ago.
-Peoria Formation eolian materials mantle the upland till units and are present on the Wisconsin outwash terraces.
+Peoria Formation eolian materials mantle the upland till units and are present on terraces in Flint Creek.
 On the uplands, the Peoria Formation is a uniform silt loam; in the valleys the silt commonly grades downward to fine sand.
-The loess deposits in the mapping area are relatively thin, generally less than 4 meters (12 ft).
+The loess deposits in the mapping area are relatively thin, generally less than four meters (12 ft).